 Definition of generic drug in Malaysia

-A generic product is a pharmaceutical product that is essentially similar to a currently registered product in Malaysia.
+A generic product is a pharmaceutical product similar to a currently registered product in Malaysia.
 However, the term generic drug does not apply to Biologics.

 Types of generic drugs in Malaysia

 Generics are classified into two groups

 - Products containing poisons as listed in the First Schedule under the Poisons Act 1952.

 - Products containing active ingredients that are not listed in the First Schedule under the Poisons Act 1952; and excluding active ingredient which is categorized under health supplements natural products or cosmetics.

 The regulatory authority for generic drug registration in Malaysia

 The National Pharmaceutical Regulatory Agency (NPRA), formerly known as the National Pharmaceutical Control Bureau (NPCB), is the main regulatory body for pharmaceutical products in the country.
 The NPRA is an organization under the Pharmaceutical Services Division (PSD) of the Ministry of Health (MoH).

 The Drug Control Authority (DCA) is the executive branch of the NPRA and is responsible for drug registration, licensing for importers, manufacturers, and drug quality monitoring.

 What are various types of generic drug application evaluation processes?